Shark Bay Fishing Report – Latest Updates & Tips

 Where to Find Them

-The Shark Bay region is famous for its pink snapper, and they’re biting well this month.
-Look to the deeper holes and channels off Denham, as well as some of the rubble ground around Dirk Hartog Island.
-Early mornings and evenings are best when they push up to feed.
+The Shark Bay region is known for its pink snapper, and they’re biting well this month.
+Head to the deeper holes and channels off Denham, and some of the rubble ground around Dirk-Hartog-Island.
+Early mornings and evenings are best as they push up to feed.

 Best Tackle & Techniques

-Bottom fishing with mullet fillets, squid, or fresh whiting frames will tempt the bigger fish.
-If you’re into lures, big soft plastics and slow jigs work wonders.
-Just remember the bag limits and size rules – Shark Bay has specific pink snapper management zones, so check the Recfishwest app before you head out.
+Mullet fillet, squid or fresh whiting frames bottom fished will attract the bigger fish.
+If you are a lures fisho, big soft plastics and slow jigs work as well.
+Just keep in mind bag limits and size restrictions – Shark Bay has pink snapper management zones, so check the Recfishwest app before you go.

 Mackerel